KenPowerClassroom/arcadegame2021_22-arcade2021a/research_report.md

 Pokemon Hunt is a 'Dunk Hunt' arcade style shooter set in the world of Pokemon!
 You will have the option of using a range of Pokemon of your own that will fire their moves where you click.
 Pokemon will appear from the brush readying to attack, you must defeat them before they do!

 # Game Rules
+> Gameplay will consist of "Rock, Paper, Scissors" mechanics and will test your knowledge of type advantage
+> Left click will attack with your pokemon on the left and right click will attack with your pokemon on the right
+> The number keys are for swapping out your pokemon
+> Shoot the emerging pokemon before they shoot you! (exclamation mark will indicate when they are about to attack)
+> Lose your HP and you will eventually faint!
+> Clear all pokemon to finish the level!